-Michitaro Mizushima plays Miyamoto, a recently released criminal who returns to his old stomping grounds (the scene in which he enters the criminals’ nightclub headquarters, with the wait staff reacting in horror at this unseen, black-clad menace, the oblivious crowd of hedonistic teenagers dancing on broken glass, and the proto-Tarantino touch of Miyamoto switching the music on the jukebox to a tempo more suitable to his temperament, is a particularly memorable sequence) intending to make amends for his past crimes, only to get trapped in the quicksand of criminal life.
-This is early Suzuki, and you get the feeling that he doesn’t entirely trust his gut yet, but it’s still a very good film, and I was captivated by its raw flashiness.
+Michitaro Mizushima plays Miyamoto, a recently released criminal who returns to his old stomping grounds.
+The scene in which he enters the criminals’ nightclub headquarters, with the wait staff reacting in horror at this unseen, black-clad menace, the oblivious crowd of hedonistic teenagers dancing on broken glass, and the proto-Tarantino touch of Miyamoto switching the music on the jukebox to a tempo more suitable to his temperament, is a particularly memorable sequence.
+Miyamoto intends to make amends for his past crimes, only to get trapped in the quicksand of criminal life.
+This film comes early in Suzuki’s career, and you get the feeling that he doesn’t entirely trust his gut yet, but it’s still a very good film, and I was captivated by its raw flashiness.

 Pale Flower mixes styles and influences as readily as Underworld Beauty, yet it feels nihilistic and stark rather than self-consciously flashy.
 As in Underworld Beauty, the film opens with a recently released criminal returning to his old gang after a three-year prison stint, but instead of expressing remorse for his crimes, Ryo Ikebe’s taciturn hard man Muraki narrates, “What was so wrong about killing one of these animals?”
 Muraki beelines for a high-stakes, backroom casino (“I gamble.
 What is there?”), where he plays a bizarrely ritualistic card game and meets the beautiful and mysterious Saeko (Mariko Kaga), a novice gambler and experienced junkie looking for higher and higher stakes.
-As Muraki grows attached to Saeko, he also gets dragged back into the criminal lifestyle (the bosses here are just old men sipping soup and slicing melons), while she slips into the arms of a heroin addict.
-It all leads to one of the most bleak and beautiful denouements I’ve ever seen – an operatic moment of violence, a gut punch final scene, and an exchange of such pure resignation at the impenetrability of corruption and the futility of morality that it makes “Forget it, Jake…it’s Chinatown” look like a greeting card sentiment:
+As Muraki grows attached to Saeko, he also gets dragged back into the criminal lifestyle (the bosses here are just older men sipping soup and slicing melons), while she slips into the arms of a heroin addict.
+It all leads to one of the bleakest and beautiful endings I’ve ever seen.
+It’s an operatic moment of violence, a gut punch final scene, with an exchange of such pure resignation at the impenetrability of corruption and the futility of morality that it makes “Forget it, Jake…it’s Chinatown” look like a greeting card sentiment: